Brit200313/Bloccit/README.md

 # Bloccit

-A Reddit-style application to demonstrate foundation programming and web development skills.
+A Reddit-style application to demonstrate foundation programming and web development skills using Ruby on Rails.

 Made with my mentor, Aaron, at Bloc (http://bloc.io)